RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 Back panel connections
 ++++++++++++++++++++++

-Power Supply - if you are using power supply that was not included in the kit, please make double check that it is a DC 13.8V power supply that can provide at least 3A of constant power.
-After that make sure it is turned off and connect DC power cord with Anderson Power Pole™ connectors to it.
-RED wire is positive (+) while BLACK wire is negative (-), make sure that you don’t mix the colours or polarity!
-After that gently connect power pole connector to HAMlab.
+HAMlab should be powered by DC 13.8V Power Supply that can provide at least 3A of constant power.
+Make sure that is turned off and then use DC power cord with Anderson Power Pole™ connector to connect it with HAMlab.
+RED wire is positive (+) while BLACK wire is negative (-), double check to not mix the colours or polarity!
 Don’t turn on the power supply yet.
 !!!!!!!!!!!!inset image!!!!!!!!!!!

-Ethernet Connection - connect the HAMlab to your local network using ethernet cable
+**Ethernet Connection** - connect the HAMlab to your local network using ethernet cable.

 !!!!!!!!!!!!inset image!!!!!!!!!!!

 .. note::

 	Other connections are at the moment not important, you can read more about them later in the BACK PANEL CONTROLS AND CONNECTIONS section.

 Front panel connections
 +++++++++++++++++++++++